 We've gone through our coffers and picked some hidden gems in a huge range of categories — from furniture to accessories — to serve as a little design inspiration for 2012.
 Now's your chance to pick these items up at wallet-friendly prices.

-A painter turned textile artist, Robshaw has an eye for color and an appreciation for history, having studied traditional fabric-making techniques in Thailand, India, China and Indonesia.
-Shop the sale for his block-printed cotton sheets, shams and pillows, their not-quite-uniform patterns purposely betraying a human’s touch.
-Also check out his handmade quilts that irreverently mix styles and hues.
+A painter turned textile artist, Robshaw has an eye for color and an appreciation for history, having studied traditional fabric-making techniques in Thailand, India, China, and Indonesia.
+Shop the sale for his block-printed quilts, duvet covers, and decorative pillows.
+Each handmade piece features a not-quite-uniform pattern that not only renders it unique, but also purposely reveals a human touch.